lowRISC/lowrisc-site/content/docs/overview.md

 <a name="figure-overview"></a>
 <img src="/img/screenshot3.png" alt="Drawing" style="width: 600px; padding: 20px 0px;"/>

+_The lowRISC Rocket system running X-windows with an xterm running vim showing the boot loader Ethernet handling code highlighted, load average, clock display and xfishtank in the background on a 640x512 screen with 8-bit pseudo-colour._

 ## Pre-defined Design constraints

 Our goal of supporting the same FPGA board as the previous release